Psychology: The Cognitive Movement

 Donald Olding Hebb was born in 1904 in Chester, Nova Scotia.
 He graduated from Dalhousie University in 1925, and tried to begin a career as a novelist.
 He wound up as a school principle in Quebec.

 He began as a part-time graduate student at McGill University in Montreal.
-Here, he began quickly disillusioned with behaviorism and turned to the work of Kohler and Lashley.
-Working with Lashley, he received his PhD from Harvard in 1936.
+Here, he began quickly disillusioned with behaviorism and turned to the work of Wolfgang Kohler and Karl Lashley.
+Working with Lashley on perception in rats, he received his PhD from Harvard in 1936.

 He took on a fellowship with Wilder Penfield at the Montreal Neurological Institute, where his research noted that large lesions in the brain often have little effect on a person’s perception, thinking, or behavior.